1994 Virginia bar murders

-On June 30, 1994, in Virginia Beach, Virginia, Michael David Clagett and his girlfriend, Denise Rayne Holsinger, entered a local bar where Holsinger had previously worked as a waitress.
-The couple robbed the establishment and murdered four people: the bar's owner, Lam Van Son; two employees, Wendell G. Parish Jr. and Karen Sue Rounds; and a patron, Abdelaziz Gren.
+On June 30, 1994, a robbery and mass shooting took place at the Witchduck Inn Restaurant and Lounge in Virginia Beach, Virginia, United States.
+The bar's owner Lam Van Son; two employees, Wendell G. Parish Jr. and Karen Sue Rounds; and a patron, Abdelaziz Gren, were murdered by Michael David Clagett and Denise Rayne Holsinger, who were arrested the following day.

-Clagett and Holsinger were both arrested and charged with multiple counts of capital murder, robbery, and other offenses.
+Clagett and Holsinger were charged with multiple counts of capital murder, robbery, and other offenses.
 Holsinger was sentenced to life in prison, while Clagett received the death penalty.
 Six years after the murders, Clagett was executed in the electric chair on July 6, 2000.

-Murders
+Crime

-Slayings and motive
+Preparation and motive

-On June 30, 1994, a couple entered the Witchduck Inn Restaurant and Lounge in Virginia Beach, Virginia, where they shot and killed four people during an armed robbery.

-Prior to the slayings, Denise Rayne Holsinger, one of the robbers responsible, was formerly employed as a waitress at the bar in question.
+Prior to the murders, Denise Rayne Holsinger, one of the robbers responsible, was formerly employed as a waitress at the bar in question.
 Holsinger was suspected of stealing money from the bar and as a result, Holsinger was fired from her job.
 Out of revenge, Holsinger met up with her boyfriend, Michael David Clagett, and while having sex with Clagett and taking drugs together, she asked Clagett to help her get back at the bar's staff members.
 Together, they hatched a plan to rob the bar and shoot the people inside it.
 Clagett himself was a regular patron of the bar and was regarded as a longtime friend by the bar owner and the patrons and employees.

+Robbery and murders

 On the night of June 30, 1994, the date of Clagett's 33rd birthday, the couple carried out their plan, barging into the bar while armed with a gun.
 At gunpoint, Clagett held the bar's owner, the bar's two employees and a male patron hostage while Holsinger went to search for any money in the cash register.
 Later, Clagett brandished the gun and shot each of the four hostages once in their heads.

 After the shootings, Holsinger and Clagett left the bar with approximately $400 taken from the cash register.
 The four victims — 41-year-old bar owner Lam Van Son, 31-year-old newly hired waitress Karen Sue Rounds, 32-year-old cook Wendel G. "J.R."
 Parrish Jr., and 34-year-old patron Abdelaziz "Aziz" Gren — died as a result of the shooting.
 Son's five-year-old child, a boy, was at the back of the shop when the shootings happened, and hence, he was not injured or killed.

 Shortly after the murders, Richard T. Reed, a regular patron, arrived at around midnight, and noticed that the doors were locked even though the bar was supposed to close at 2am.
 Reed also heard music playing from inside the bar.
 Subsequently, Reed discovered the bodies of the four deceased victims after going in through the unlocked backdoor of the bar.